Alcaraz’s distinctive aggressive forehand style allowed him to release any aggression or anxiety in a productive way.

 Russian players will now compete as neutrals at Wimbledon, ending a yearlong stance against their participation.

-The first African player to reach a major tennis final, she has set Wimbledon – and Tunisian hearts – ablaze.
+The first African woman to reach a grand slam tennis final, she has once again set Wimbledon – and Tunisian hearts – ablaze.

 Boycott actions often do more harm to individual athletes than to the condemned regime.

 A digest of the week’s coverage of the war against Ukraine.